 Lyme Disease Diet

-Healthy dietary choices are an integral component of chronic Lyme disease treatment.
+Most times, dietary modifications are an essential component to a successful chronic Lyme disease treatment.

 As many of you may know, Lyme disease may be accompanied with other infections such as an overgrowth of yeast, candida and parasitic nematodes.
 Lyme disease pathogens may also be accompanied with bacterial and parasitic co-infections that go under the radar of the immune system, as well as molds, fungi and other forms of bacteria.